brennanwalters/Global_Happiness_Data_Analysis/README.md

 * Government trust seems to have a non-linear relationship with Happiness Score

 # Prediction
-As I was a data science newbie, I was very happy that both of the prediction models below had extremely high accuracies.
-I later realized that this was because Happiness Score is the sum of the all Family, Economy, Life Span, Generosity, Trust, Freedom, and Dystopia Residual scores.
+At the time of this analysis, I was very happy that both of the prediction models below had extremely high accuracies.
+I later realized that this was because Happiness Score is the sum of all the Family, Economy, Life Span, Generosity, Trust, Freedom, and Dystopia Residual scores.
 Thus, predicting Happiness Score based on these factors is not all that meaningful.
-Although I wish I had known this at the time, it still gave me valuable experience with prediction.
+Although I wish I had known this at the time, it still gave me valuable experience building prediction models.

 ### Training and Testing data
 **Dependant variable:** Happiness Score \